The use of breath control, stillness, a calm environment and mindfulness can all help children with communication difficulties:

 Aspiration, we all have hopes and aspirations – take the time to breathe and reflect on yours.

-Wait.
-Wait for calm.
-Wait for a moment to speak.
-Wait for a silence so that your child can fill it with their voice.
+Wait for a silence, so that your child can fill it with their voice.

 Self regulation.
 Be aware that our breathing helps us control our emotions and responses to others.